infraling/atomic/docs/org.corpus-tools.atomic.doc/README.md

 ### Developer documentation

-The Maven build for the developer documentation itself is as follows.
+The Maven build for the developer documentation does the following.

 | Maven phase | Build execution |
 |---|---|